OpenBuildings/phpunit-spiderling/README.md

 ## The Testcase

-To use phpunit spiderling you need to write your test as "extends Testcase_Spiderling" - it will give you all of the feature as methods of the class.
+To use phpunit spiderling you need to write your test as `extends \Openbuildings\PHPUnitSpiderlingTestCase` - it will give you all of the feature as methods of the class.

 ### Assertions